 In addition to you (the cardholder), your spouse or domestic partner and dependent children under 22 can also use the service.

-Referral assistance is complimentary but cardholder is responsible for the actual goods or services provided.
+Referral assistance is complimentary but the cardholder is responsible for the actual goods or services provided.

 Services You Can Expect